chrisnoonan98675/site/xl-release/concept/introduction-to-the-xl-release-git-trigger-plugin.markdown

 categories:
 - xl-release
 subject:
-- Git trigger plugin
+- Triggers
 tags:
 - plugin
 - git
 - trigger
 ---

-In order to use Git trigger plugin, you need to create a **Git Repository**.
+To use the XL Release Git trigger plugin, you need to create a **Git Repository**.
 Git repositories could be managed from the configuration screen.

 A Git Repository has the following properties: